Tuesday, March 23rd 2021, 9:10 am - The Weather Network meteorologists bring us into their 'atmosphere' on World Meteorological Day

 JW: I see our long range forecasting abilities only getting more refined.
 I believe we will do to more daily weather balloon launches, that increase in data will help to improve model performance and that will make things even more accurate.
 I also see the RADAR capabilities improving with more developments, making storm chasing even more successful and fun!

-CM: I am completing my final year at Mississippi State University for my Broadcast and Operations Meteorology Degree and I do find some of the courses frustrating.
+CM: When I was completing my final year at Mississippi State University for my Broadcast and Operations Meteorology Degree and I found some of the courses frustrating.

-By that I mean, there is very little to do with climate change and the evolving technology we have at our disposal.
-As technology advances and our knowledge of how to keep up with mother nature, or rather in our attempts to stay at no more than one step behind, I am still sitting through lectures that are 20 years old and reading textbooks that were printed in the 1960s and painstakingly solving math equations that computers now do for us.
+By that I mean, there was very little to do with climate change [at the time] and the evolving technology we had at our disposal.
+As technology advances and our knowledge of how to keep up with Mother Nature, or rather in our attempts to stay at no more than one step behind, I am still sitting through lectures that are 20 years old and reading textbooks that were printed in the 1960s and painstakingly solving math equations that computers now do for us.

 Climate change is a game changer.
 While it is nothing new, the rate at which it is occurring does appear unprecedented aside from an actual meteor striking the earth and bringing instant change worldwide.

-Accuracy in weather forecasts now are as good 3 days out as they used to be one day out.
+Accuracy in weather forecasts now are as good three days out as they used to be one day out.

 In the age of instant info via social media, we now have access to images of storms we never had before, everyone is a potential a storm chaser.
 This however may be both a good and not so good turn of events.

 The professionals are providing us with images, location and lead time to get the message out instantly.
 Those however, who do not have the experience to deal with one of Mother Nature's turns, are putting themselves and others at risk.